djeada/Frontend-Notes/notes/04_javascript.md

 Classes are a way to capture under a single name a set of related properties (data) and methods (functions).
 The class is a blueprint for creating objects.

-Let's create a class that represents a person:
+Lets create a class that represents a person:

 ```javascript